“It’s just a part of getting older.”

 Without access to a real fountain of youth, we have to rely on both practical and evolving methods to help us through the aging process, along with plenty of wisdom and courage.

-We’re as old as we feel
+You’re only as old as you feel

-We live in a culture obsessed by youth, and the first thing we can do is stop believing everything we hear about our age.
+The first thing we can do is stop believing everything we hear about aging.
 Negative messages associated with growing older are everywhere, and it is up to us to sort out what really applies – and, more importantly, what doesn’t.

 As we age we face different challenges with physical functioning, social activities, employment, and other lifestyle changes.
 Maintaining a healthy attitude is as important as caring for our bodies.
-Staying connected to family and friends, exercising our brains as well as our bodies, managing stress, eating a healthy diet, and most importantly, engaging in activities we enjoy each day all contribute to positive thinking.
+Staying connected to family and friends, exercising our brains as well as our bodies, managing stress, eating a healthy diet, and most importantly, engaging in activities we enjoy each day all contribute to a positive outlook.

 Also, how we feel affects how we look.
 Body image is connected to how we feel physically, as well as how we think about ourselves.
 When we feel healthy, strong, and able, it shows, regardless of our age.